DerTiedemann/TransportCapacitySort/README.md

 For this to run you will need:
 * Node.js (latest)
 * At least 1 GB of unused ram if parsing large files
+* before you can run it you need to do an `npm i` to install all needed libaries

 Just clone the repo and your done with init.
 ## Usage